gridpp/htcce/svr/README.md

 Here are the steps to make the head node.

 - Have a PVHN as the headnode.
 - Copy the repos.tar file to /etc/yum.repos.d/ and untar it there.
+Do yum clean all.
 - Copy the packagesOnTop.txt to /root and use a loop to install the packages.
 -   for p in `cat packagesOnTop.txt`; do yum -y install $p; done
 - Copy configOnTop.tar to / and untar it there.